DiligentGraphics/DiligentSamples/Tutorials/Tutorial10_DataStreaming/readme.md

 }
 ```

-Writing data to the buffer is than straightforward:
+Writing data to the buffer is then straightforward:

 ```cpp
 auto VBOffset = m_StreamingVB->Allocate(pCtx, NumVerts * sizeof(float2), CtxNum);